 This article is concerned uniquely with the right-hand and the bow.
-For a discussion of left-hand factors in string-crossings, open the following link:
+For a discussion of left-hand factors in string-crossings, click on the following link:

 The ability, to play on one string without hitting the others, is the most basic skill in bow-level control.
 Learning to know, by feel, on which string the bow is placed, and being able to draw the bow from one end to the other without allowing this level to vary greatly, is a very highly refined skill as we only have a few millimetres of safety margin on either side of any string before we start hitting the neighbouring strings.
 Especially at the frog, the difference in right-hand position between any one string and its neighbours is truly tiny.